 In capital Kyoto, Yoshitsugu Ashikaga (1394-1418), younger brother of Fourth Shogun Yoshimochi Ashikaga (1358-1408), was secretly trying to overthrow the Shogunate in an attempt to take over the seat of the Shogun himself.
 He sent a message to Mitsutaka Uesugi, uncle of Mochiuji, and Ujinori in Kamakura urging them to launch a coup d'etat in Kamakura.
 Chances were for Mitsutaka to become the governor in replacement of Mochiuji.
 Both agreed to the Yoshitsugu's secret proposal and they made a surprise attack one night on Mochiuji's residence.
 Mochiuji was barely able to escape the attack and asked Shogun Yoshitsugu for help.
 Overthrowing attempt was by no means acceptable to Yoshimochi.
 He immediately sent his army to Kamakura to kill Mitsutaka and Ujinori.
 Both were caught in the end and forced to commit seppuku.

-Whenever I visit here, the Temple makes me wonder how a 13-year-old boy
+Whenever I visit the Temple, it makes me wonder how a 13-year-old boy took

 The Temple lost nearly all of its structures in 1923 due to the Great Kanto Earthquake.
 Most of the current structures were built after the quake.